GabeScott/standard-works-vault/General Conference/1999 October - “Feed My Sheep”.md

 # “Feed My Sheep”

-*By Ben B. Banks - Of the Presidency of the Seventy*
+By Elder Ben B. Banks - *Of the Presidency of the Seventy*

 *Given in the October session of the 1999 General Conference*

+>*I believe that every active member of the Church knows a lost sheep who needs the attention and love of a caring shepherd.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1999/10/feed-my-sheep?lang=eng)

 Several years ago my wife, Susan, and I had the opportunity to tour the New Zealand Christchurch Mission with President and Sister Melvin Tagg.
-President Tagg suggested as part of the mission tour we include a preparation day and take a bus trip to see the beautiful Milford Sound.
+President Tagg suggested that as part of the mission tour we include a preparation day and take a bus trip to see the beautiful Milford Sound.
 Part of the trip involved stopping at several beautiful scenic sites along the way.
 At one of those stops, as we walked back to the bus, I became curious about a group of passengers standing in a circle on the road taking photographs.
 As I peered over the people, I saw in the circle a frightened little baby lamb on wobbly legs.
 It appeared to be no more than a few hours old.
-I have seen a lot of sheep in my life since my father-in-law was in the sheep business.
+I have seen a lot of sheep in my life, since my father-in-law was in the sheep business.
 Consequently, I had no interest in taking a photograph of a solitary lamb, so I boarded the bus and waited.

 After all the passengers finally boarded the bus, the driver picked up the frightened little lamb in his arms, held it tenderly against his chest, and brought it on the bus.
-He sat down, closed the door, picked up his microphone, and said to us: “Undoubtedly a band of sheep has gone through here this morning, and this little lamb has strayed.
+He sat down, closed the door, picked up his microphone, and said to us, “Undoubtedly a band of sheep has gone through here this morning, and this little lamb has strayed.
 Perhaps if we take it with us, we might find the band of sheep farther up the road and return this baby lamb to its mother.”

 We drove through several kilometers of beautiful forests and finally came to a beautiful meadow of tall, flowing grass.
 Sure enough, there in the meadow was a band of sheep feeding.
 The bus driver stopped the bus and excused himself.
 We all thought he would put the lamb down on the side of the road and come back, but he didn’t.
 With the lamb in his arms, he carefully and quietly walked out through the grass toward the band of sheep.
 When he got as close as he could without disturbing them, he gently put the lamb down and then remained in the field to make sure the baby lamb returned to the fold.